caurwx1/VDPtools/README.md

 ## 4. Method of Operation
 Please follow the steps prompted by the main interface.

->Step1: Set the molecular marker type of the data file.<br>
+*Step1: Set the molecular marker type of the data file.<br>
->Step2: Set the data structure of the data file.<br>
+*Step2: Set the data structure of the data file.<br>
->Step3: Enter the path of the data file and loci file.
+*Step3: Enter the path of the data file and loci file.
 When this step is completed, steps 1 and 2 will not allow changes, otherwise please restart the program or click the open button of the data file and click Cancel to reset the input of the above steps.<br>
->Step4: Choose one of the variety threshold setting methods and enter the corresponding threshold.<br>
+*Step4: Choose one of the variety threshold setting methods and enter the corresponding threshold.<br>
->Step5: Select an appraisal index for loci combination screening.<br>
+*Step5: Select an appraisal index for loci combination screening.<br>
->Step6: Set the number of base pairs of different alleles, when the molecular marker type of the data file is SSR.<br>
+*Step6: Set the number of base pairs of different alleles, when the molecular marker type of the data file is SSR.<br>
->Final: Click `OK` button to run the program.
-When statusStrip shows `Run done!`, click `Open Result Folder` button to
+*Final: Click `OK` button to run the program.
+When statusStrip shows ``` - Run done!```, click `Open Result Folder` button to

 ## 5. Citation
 Please see and cite our paper: